jameslairdsmith/gs/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-A schedule is a set of calendar events recurring in a pattern.
+`scheduler` is an R package for working with recurring calendar events.
-`scheduler` is an R package for working with schedules.
+When a set of these events recur in a pattern, we call it a ‘schedule’.

-Schedules can be frustrating to create, especially when the pattern of events is irregular. `scheduler` overcomes this by providing a set of simple to understand functions for making schedules along with functions for combining them into more complex ones.
+Schedules can sometimes be frustrating to create, especially when the pattern of events is irregular. `scheduler` overcomes this by providing a set of simple to understand functions for making schedules along with functions for combining them into more complex ones.

 The `scheduler` grammar is both flexible and declarative.
 The flexibility allows users to compose arbitrarily complex schedules from